-There is no limit to the number of CLEP credits that can be used to fulfill the General Studies requirement.
-The General Studies requirement in natural sciences (SQ and SG) and literacy and critical inquiry (L) are not satisfied by CLEP (see the "General Studies" table, page 94).
+The General Studies requirement in natural science (SQ and SG) and literacy and critical inquiry (L) are not satisfied by CLEP.
+There is no limit to the number of CLEP credits that can be used to fulfill the other parts of the General Studies requirement.
+(See the "General Studies" table, page 94.)
 A student who has received ASU credit for a course due to Special Programs credit may not duplicate the credit by enrolling in the same class for credit at ASU or transferring it to another institution.

-General Examinations.
-To obtain credit or placement, students must receive a standard score of 50 (Computer Based Training [CBT] scale) or higher for the General Examinations, except for English Composition with Essay, on which students must receive a standard score of 610 (1978 scale), 500 (1986 scale), or 50 (CBT scale).
-Students who have completed 60 semester hours of credit are not eligible to receive any credit for the CLEP General Examinations.
 Subject Examinations.
-A standard score of 50 (except Spanish, French, or German) or higher must be received to obtain credit for any subject examination.
-The completion of 60 semester hours does not preclude eligibility for additional credit for subject examinations.
+To obtain credit or placement for all subject exams except English, French, German, and Spanish, a student must receive a score of 50 (Computer Based Training [CBT] scale) or higher.
+To obtain credit for English Composition with Essay, a student must receive a standard score of 610 (1978 scale), 500 (1986 scale), or 50 (CBT scale).
+For test scores for French, German, and Spanish, see the "CLEP Credit" table, page 74.